Ahead Of Dropbox (NASDAQ:DBX) IPO, DA Davidson Takes Bullish Position On Cloud Storage Company

 The Thesis

-Jaluria listed four primary reasons for a bullish stance on the
+Jaluria listed four primary reasons for a bullish stance on the cloud storage company:

 D.A.
 Davidson introduced a 2018 non-GAAP earnings estimate of 15 cents per share for Dropbox, with-21 percent revenue growth.
 For 2019, the firm estimates non-GAAP earnings per share of 23 cents on 15-percent revenue growth.